gary-boop/Chicago-Speed-Violations-and-Injuries/Report and Insights v2.md

 * Added information for all charts regarding columns used and their structure; the parameters used and the reasoning behind it

+* Changed the third chart; added information for 'Fatal and Incapacitating injuries'

 **References:**

 * [Chicago Speed Violations and Injuries Revised - Tableau](https://public.tableau.com/profile/gaurav.hassija8030#!/vizhome/ChicagoSpeedViolationsandInjuries/Violationsbymonth?publish=yes)